88 Sights in Venice, Italy (with Map and Images)

 29. Forte Carpenedo

-Fort Vallon, commonly known as Fort Carpenedo, is a nineteenth-century fortress and former barracks of the Italian Army located on the mainland near Carpenedo, in the municipality of Venice.
-Conceived as part of the entrenched camp of Mestre and of the wider defensive system of the lagoon, the fort, included in part in the lowland area valuable for its environmental characteristics and classified as a site of community interest - Bosco di Carpenedo; Today it has an educational-museum function and hosts numerous cultural and social initiatives.
+The Forte Vallon, commonly known as Forte Carpenedo is a nineteenth-century fortress and former barracks of the Italian Army located on the mainland near Carpenedo, in the municipality of Venice.
+Conceived as part of the entrenched camp of Mestre and of the wider defensive system of the lagoon, the fort, partly included in the lowland area prized for its environmental characteristics and classified as a site of community interest - Bosco di Carpenedo; today it has an educational-museum function and hosts numerous cultural and social initiatives.

 The Church of San Zaccaria is a 15th-century former monastic church in central Venice, Italy.
 It is a large edifice, located in the Campo San Zaccaria, just off the waterfront to the southeast of Piazza San Marco and St Mark's Basilica.
 It is dedicated to St. Zechariah, the father of John the Baptist.